m3h0w/revent/src/markdown-pages/principles.md

-9. **Unconditional gifting
+# 9. Unconditional gifting

-*We come together in cooperation and play, not in commerce - the value of a gift is unconditional.
+*We come together in cooperation and play, not in commerce - the value of a gift is unconditional.*